How to Improve Website Readability? 7 Ways for 2021

 APP method – agree, problem, preview

-For example, VWO’s visual editor generates copy recommendations, which is integrated with Open AI’s GPT-3 API.
-It enables you to save time on thinking and creating a copy while you run an A/B test or deploy a change in your variation.
+For example, VWO’s Visual Editor generates copy recommendations that are integrated with Open AI’s GPT-3 API.
+It enables you to save time on thinking to create a copy while you run an A/B test or deploy a change in your variation.

 Inverted pyramid copywriting

-One way is to make your point right up and then go on to explain the specifics and why users should believe you.
+One way is to make your point right up to explain the specifics and why users should believe you.
 This way of copywriting is called the inverted pyramid style.
-It helps users easily scan the main points and then decide for themselves if they want to go into the details.
+It helps users easily scan the main points and decide if they want to go into the details.
 Further, use contextual headings, subheadings, and keywords in bold so that the user can scan what you are offering.
 Here’s an example from Apple.

 #2 Assess readability quantitatively